Saved by the Bell (2020 TV series)

 Saved by the Bell is an American television sitcom developed by Tracey Wigfield that premiered on November 25, 2020, on Peacock.
 It is a revival to the original television series of the same name created by Sam Bobrick and follows some of the same characters.

-The entire main cast from the original Saved by the Bell series reprised their roles in the revival, with the exception of Dustin Diamond and Dennis Haskins as Screech and Mr. Belding, respectively.
+The entire main cast from the original Saved by the Bell series reprised their roles in the revival, with the exception of Dustin Diamond (who died over 2 months after the series premiere) and Dennis Haskins as Screech and Mr. Belding, respectively.
 The series received generally positive reviews from critics, with praises going towards the performances of Hoog and Totah.

 In January 2021, the series was renewed for a 10-episode second season which was released on November 24 and December 1, 2021.
 In May 2022, the series was canceled after two seasons.

 Plot

 The series is set 26 years after Zack and Kelly's wedding, with the main characters of the original series reunited in their 40s and trying to navigate their lives.
 A new generation of students enter the Bayside High School, but conflicts arise as Zack Morris, now the Governor of California, shuts down all the low income high schools in the impoverished districts and transfers the less fortunate students to wealthier and higher performing schools in the state's richer areas, including Bayside.